10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 10.2.
 Data preprocessing

-Click the Clean Road network menu item and choose the layer of roads (Figure 2).
+Navigate to the Data preprocessing → Clean road network menu item and select the appropriate road layer (Figure 2).
 This layer must be a part of the current QGIS project.
-Before activating the Accessibility Calculator, confirm that this is the layer you need.

-Set the folder for the clean road network.
+Specify the destination folder and a name for the clean road network.

-Road layer cleaning takes time, and for the TAMA road layer with its ~300K links it takes about 20 minutes.
+Please note that road layer cleaning is computationally intensive; processing the TAMA road layer, with its approximately 300,000 links, takes about 20 minutes.

 Figure 2.
 Clean road network dialog

-Click the Clean layer of buildings menu item and choose the layer of buildings (Figure 3).
-This layer also must be a part of the current QGIS project.
-Before activating the Accessibility Calculator, confirm that this is the layer you need.
+Navigate to the Data preprocessing → Clean layer of buildings menu item and select the appropriate building layer (Figure 3).
+This layer must be a part of the current QGIS project.

-Cleaning the building layer is much faster than cleaning roads and ~250K TAMA buildings took about 5 minutes.
+Cleaning the building layer is significantly faster than processing roads; cleaning approximately 250,000 TAMA buildings takes only about 5 minutes.

-Transit routing database construction takes about 15 minutes.
+TAMA_tutorial/gtfs2018DB).The transit routing database construction for TAMA takes approximately 15 minutes.

-The log file describes all data used for the TAMA car routing database construction and is stored in the database folder.
-Table 2 presents the characteristics of all three constructed databases.
-Importantly, the size of the databases is twice as small as that of the source.
+A log file documenting all the data utilized for the TAMA car routing database construction is automatically saved in the database folder.
+Table 2 presents the characteristics and processing times of all three constructed databases.
+Notably, the compiled databases are are substantially smaller—often half the size of their raw source files.

 Dataset |